Tendency film: History and themes

-Shigeyoshi Suzuki's tendency film What Made Her Do It? was the most financially successful of all Japanese silent films, playing for five weeks in Asakusa and two months in Osaka.
+What Made Her Do It? was the most financially successful of all Japanese silent films, playing for five weeks in Asakusa and two months in Osaka.
 The Asakusa screenings drove audiences to stamp their feet and shout political slogans in appreciation.
 Riots were reported by the press.
 The success of What Made Her Do It? prompted Japan's Home Ministry to increase its scrutiny of political films: a Censorship Review from June 1930 describes the art form as having "embarked on a concerted effort to influence the thinking of society in general."
-Kenji Mizoguchi distanced himself from the tendency film genre after the release of And Yet They Go On in 1931.
-Teppei Kataoka, screenwriter of A Living Puppet and Metropolitan Symphony, served a two-year prison sentence and underwent tenkō (forced ideological conversion) following his arrest in 1932.
-Japanese film critic Tadao Sato marks the end of the tendency film genre with Sotoji Kimura's 1933 film Youth Across the River.